Actions to Take

 • Use NCWIT’s workbook to create a recruiting initiative for undergraduate majors.
 After admissions acceptance has been sent, and with proper oversight from faculty, current students should contact potential students to answer questions and encourage them to matriculate to the department.

 • Visit minority-serving institutions (MSI) each semester for multiple years to make connections with faculty and encourage students to pursue opportunities, REUs, graduate programs, speaker series, within the department.
+Review this report on best practices for how to develop mutually beneficial partnerships with MSIs.

 • Collaborate with the NCWIT Aspirations in Computing program to host an awards night for High School women and their teachers.
 Some institutions offer scholarships to encourage students to attend their institution.